RamaLingeswaraRao950/JourneyJoy/README.md

 - 💳 Payment method selection
 - 📃 Animated booking receipt popup with details
 - 💡 Pulsing and styled buttons for a modern feel
-- ✅ Input validation and error handling
+- ✅ Input validation
+- ✅ Error handling
 - 🖼️ Clean and centered layout with branding and tagline

 ### 🛠️ Tech Stack :--